-57. CYP and eating disord spend (123k) ders investment as a percentage of total mental health

-Category, Sub-Category Finance and use of resources

-Definition The indicator compares two calculations: "CYP and ED spend per the previous year's Outturn as a percentage of previous year's total mental health spend" and the "Planned CYP and ED spend as a percentage of planned total mental health spend".

-The Outturn percentage calculation is deducted from the Plan percentage calculation and the result should be an equal or positive figure, to demonstrate that investment in CYP and ED is the same or increasing as a proportion of total mental health spend.

-Publication status

-Purpose (Rationale)

-Evidence and policy base

-Data

-Data source

-Data fields

-Data filters

-Data processing

-Construction

-Numerator

-Denominator

-Computation
+57.CYP and CYP eating of health spend (123k) disorders investment as a percentage of total mental Domain, Area CYP, Mental health Definition The indicator compares two calculations: "Children and Young People (CYP) and CYP Eating Disorder (ED) spend per the previous year's outturn as a percentage of previous year's total mental health spend" and the "Planned CYP and CYP ED spend as a percentage of planned total mental health spend".
+The outturn percentage calculation is deducted from the Plan percentage calculation and the result should be zero or a positive figure, to demonstrate that investment in CYP and CYP ED is the same or increasing as a proportion of total mental health spend.
+Publication status Purpose (Rationale) To ensure that investment in CYP and CYP Eating Disorders (ED) is the same or increasing as a proportion of total mental health spend.
+Evidence and policy base Delivery of the Five Year Forward View for Mental Health and the Long Term Plan ambitions to improve outcomes for children and young people with mental health problems by improving access to high quality services continues to be underpinned by significant additional funding.
+This new money builds on both the foundation of existing local investment in mental health services and the ongoing requirement to increase that baseline by at least the overall growth in allocations.
+Additional funding for CYP and CYP ED should not be seen in isolation and should not be used to supplant existing spend or balance reductions elsewhere.
+NHS England has committed to increasing the investment in CYP and CYP ED as a proportion of total mental health spend.
+Data Data source Annual Plan returns completed by CCGS; Quarterly Non ISFE returns completed by CCGs.
+Data fields Not applicable Data filters Not applicable Data processing Not applicable Construction Numerator Quarterly In-year monitoring a) Previous year's outturn spend for CYP and CYP ED b) Plan spend for CYP and CYP ED